Unplugging the Camera To Boost Creative Energy — 2 Years Video-Free

 Zoom.

-Having spent a good chunk of time in the corporate world where we were supposed to show up in person — before video calls and remote work were a thing, I did lots of face time with colleagues and clients.
-Sometimes it was energizing.
-Sometimes it left me craving a recharge.
+Having spent a good chunk of time in the corporate world where we were supposed to show up in person—before video calls and remote work were a thing — I spent lots of face time with colleagues and clients.
+Sometimes, it was energizing, and sometimes, it left me craving a recharge.

 I had been using video calls regularly since I started my copywriting and coaching business in 2017, and then in 2020, video meetings were the norm.
 People who weren't on video suddenly were.